cgandra/Udacity/Intro to Self-Driving Cars/Traffic Light Classifier/readme.md

 # Project Overview

 ## Traffic Light Classifier
-In this project, you’ll use your knowledge of computer vision techniques to build a classifier for images of traffic lights!
+In this project, youâ€™ll use your knowledge of computer vision techniques to build a classifier for images of traffic lights!
 You'll be given a dataset of traffic light images in which one of three lights is illuminated: red, yellow, or green.

 <img src="images/all-lights.png" width="500" height="172">